arminHadzic/Curriculum-Vitae-Latex/README.md

 A simple CV made for graduate school applications and new graduate students.
 The CV is made using LateX and ModernCV.
 Adaption by Armin Hadzic.
 Original by Xavier Danaux

 # How it works:
-The makefile builds a PDF corresponding to the \*.tex file in a given directory.
+The makefile builds a PDF, using LaTeX, corresponding to the \*.tex file in a given directory.

 For example,
 ```